 At this point, Shobha had started travelling to Los Angeles regularly to receive second opinions from Santosh Kesari, MD, PhD, a neuro-oncologist recommended by glioblastoma survivor and patient advocate Greg Cantwell.

 “Dr. Kesari really, really fought for my mother,” Sheena says.
-After battling paperwork, back-and-forth calls, and a rollercoaster of promise and disappointment, Dr. Kesari and his team were able to arrange for Shobha to receive the MDNA55 treatment through the U.S. Food and Drug Administration (FDA)’s compassionate use program.
+After battling paperwork, back-and-forth calls, and a rollercoaster of promise and disappointment, Dr. Kesari, her neurosurgeon Dr. Achrol, and their team were able to arrange for Shobha to receive the MDNA55 treatment through the U.S. Food and Drug Administration (FDA)’s compassionate use program.

 The treatment worked well for Shobha for a year, though she experienced some side effects.
 She is currently undergoing treatment in Los Angeles for a different trial.